 Stella Aleida Hutagalung

-Prior to her PhD study, she had had more than seven years of work experience in the development sector, including for The Asia Foundation (TAF) Indonesia and UNDP led-Partnerships for Govervance Reform (Kemitraan).
+Before returning to SMERU, she had had more than seven years of work experience in the development sector, including for The Asia Foundation (TAF) Indonesia and UNDP-led Partnerships for Governance Reform (Kemitraan).

 - Australia Awards Scholarship recipient for PhD study.